againxx/Notes/Git/tag.md

 # Tag

 ## Questions
-* What're the lightweight tags and how to create them?
+* What are the lightweight tags and how to create them?

 ## Create tag
 * `git tag <tag_name>` create a normal tag